 Cogswell Polytechnical College will notify all applicants of the status of their application.
-Applicants will receive an acknowledgement of admission status approximately two (2) weeks after their application has been received and processed.
+Applicants will receive an acknowledgement of admission status approximately two (2) weeks after their application and supporting documents have been received and processed.
 Notification will include information regarding the enrollment process, the registration process, academic advising and student services.